littensy/charm/README.md

 setCounter(1) -- Count is 1 (was 0)
 ```

+Note that nested effects can be created inside `listen`, and they will clean up automatically when the listener re-runs or gets disposed.

 ### Getter functions

 Reaction APIs like `listen()`, `subscribe()`, and `observe()` aren't only restricted to signals.
 You can listen to "getter" functions that call one or more signals, and they will automatically be memoized: